aceeric/ociregistry/README.md

 You will notice that the manifest list and the image manifest are now being returned from cache.

-## Quick Start 2 - in your Kubernetes cluster
+## Quick Start - In Your Kubernetes Cluster

 Install from ArtifactHub: https://artifacthub.io/packages/helm/ociregistry/ociregistry